• Skip to main content

 Idiyappam Flour –

 Homemade – soak rinsed raw rice in enough water for 4 hours.
 Drain and spread rice over cotton cloth for an hour.
 Then grind in dry blender while it’s still moist.
-Using fine sieve, sieve flour.
+Using fine sieve to sieve flour.
 Collect fine sieved flour in a big bowl.
 Keep it covered with cloth all the time to retain the moisture.
 Repeat this until all rice is ground.

 Store bought – make sure you pick idiyappam podi or raw rice flour that is roasted.
 If you don’t get idiyappam podi in your part of the world, buy raw rice flour and dry roast it lightly on low heat for about 3 to 4 minutes.
 Then use the flour for idiyappam recipe.